tszheichoi/awesome-sensor-logger/PUSHING.md

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that is widely used for IoT (Internet of Things) applications.
 It is more lightweight than HTTP, but requires a more involved setup.

 ### Setting Up a Broker
-You can either run your own broker (e.g. Mosquitto, EMQ X, HiveMQ, RabbitMQ, and VerneMQ), or use a managed and hosted one.
+You can either run your own broker (e.g. Mosquitto, EMQX, HiveMQ, RabbitMQ, and VerneMQ), or use a managed and hosted one.

+#### HiveMQ Cloud Example
 For this example, we will use HiveMQ Cloud, which is free to use and does not require you to install anything on your computer.

 1. Visit https://www.hivemq.com/company/get-hivemq/ and then select HiveMQ Cloud.
 You will need to create a free account.
 2. Select the free Serverless option.